Tree sort

 2 3 9 4

-The first element to fall is selected on the right, in our case it is 7, then we look at what is under it, and below it are 9 and 4, nine is more than four, so also nine is more than seven!
-We drop 7 on 9, and raise 9 to place 7.
+The first element to fall is chosen from the right, in our case it is 7, then we look at what is under it, and under it is 9 and 4, nine is greater than four, and nine is also greater than seven!
+We drop 7 on 9, and lift 9 to the place of 7.

 ⠀⠀5